CrowdTwist: Funding

 CrowdTwist raised $6 million in Series A funding in September 2011 led by SoftBank Capital and Fairhaven Capital with participation from KBS+P Ventures, Bertelsmann Digital Media Investments and several individual investors.

 In June 2014 CrowdTwist raised $9 million in Series B funding led by StarVest Partners.
 All existing investors, including SoftBank Capital and Fairhaven Capital contributed to the Series B funding round.
 The company has raised a total of $20 million to date.

 Clients & partners

 CrowdTwist has a variety of clients ranging from Fortune 100 and 500 companies in industries such as retail, consumer packaged goods, financial services, entertainment and travel.
-Current and former clients include TOMS, Ubisoft, Bealls, VIZIO, Gatorade, Steve Madden, Blu eCigs, 24 Hour Fitness Sony Music, Zumiez, Pepsi, The X Factor, and L'Oréal.
+Former clients included TOMS, Ubisoft, Bealls, VIZIO, Gatorade, Steve Madden, Blu eCigs, 24 Hour Fitness, Sony Music, Zumiez, Pepsi, The X Factor, Marvel Entertainment, and L'Oréal.

 Acquisition by Oracle

 On 2 October 2019, Oracle announced that it has signed an agreement to acquire CrowdTwist.
 The platform became part of Oracle Advertising and Customer Experience.